abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## W
   Needs GW version

-  * W-sp.in:
-    4f frozen in core.
+  * W-sp.in: Default version with  4f frozen in core.
 Has 2 f-projectors to improve transferability.
-    Recommended for GS applications.
     The missing f, only at ~1 H below the fermi level is probably too much to classify the sp as GW

   * W-fsp.in:

 ## Re:

-  * Re-sp.in
-    4f frozen in core.
+  * Re-sp.in: Default version with 4f frozen in core.
 Has 2 f-projectors to improve transferability.
-    Recommended for GS applications.
     The missing f, only at ~1.5 H below the fermi level is probably too much to classify the sp as GW

 ## Os

-  * Os-sp.in: needs GW version
+  Needs GW version

-    4f frozen in core.
+  * Os-sp.in:  Default version with 4f frozen in core.
 Has 2 f-projectors to improve transferability.
-    Recommended for GS applications.

 ## Ir

-  * Ir-sp: removed the GW tag, 4f to close
-    4f frozen in core.
+  Needs GW version

+  * Ir-sp: Default version with.
 Has 2 f-projectors to improve transferability.
     Recommended for GS applications.

 ## Pt
-  * Pt-sp.in has with 2 projectors for unbound f states Recommended for GS applications.
+  * Pt-sp.in Default version with 2 projectors for unbound f states Recommended for GS applications.

   * Pt-fsp.in:
     Experimental version!

 ## Au
-  * Au-sp.in
-    5s, 5p, 5d, 6s in valence,  4f frozen in core.
+  * Au-sp.in: Default version with  5s, 5p, 5d, 6s in valence,  4f frozen in core.
 Has 1 f-projector for unbound 5f to improve transferability.
     Recommended for GS applications.

 ## Hg: